NathanVaughn/vscode-task-runner/README.md

 ## Unsupported Features

 - Any predefined variable not listed above.
-The other variables tend to rely upon a file open VS Code, or VS Code itself.
+The other variables tend to rely upon the specific file opened in VS Code, or VS Code itself.
 - Problem matchers
 - Background tasks
 - UNC path conversion